Gift Battles: Disposables VS Pod Systems

 There are two kinds of pod systems open and closed pod systems.
 Open- pod systems have refillable cartridges and pods that allow the user to fill it with both traditional e-juice and nicotine salts.
 Closed-pod systems use disposable pods and cartridges that once they run out of e juice must be thrown out, and new pre-filled pods and cartridges must be bought.
 In this article, when we refer to pod systems, we'll refer to open pod systems.

 Pod systems, along with nicotine salts, were created to mimic cigarette smoking.
 Before their creation, vapes used traditional nicotine (or freebase nicotine) that takes longer to take effect.
 Although both nicotine salts and freebase nicotine are used today, new vapers often cite pod systems and nicotine salts as an experience closer to smoking.

 Disposables are, as their name states, disposable vape devices that once used are tossed away.
 They come in a large variety of sizes and flavors and usually do not have a firing button but are draw-activated, which means they are activated as soon as you inhale.
 Like pod systems, they are also extremely portable and are perfect for travel.
 Like pod systems, they also have internal batteries, but they can not be charged.

 Disposables are popular with all levels of vapers for their convenience and because they come in many different flavors.
+There is a wide variety of disposable vape flavors, and if there is an ejuice for it there is probably a flavored disposable vape pen of that flavor.
 Most disposables nowadays use nicotine salts, which also makes them ideal with new vapers.

 Now that you know you learned a bit more about each of these devices, let's see how they compare with each other regarding performance, price, convenience, and maintenance.